ENCCS/sycl-workshop/content/device-discovery.rst

 .. keypoints::

-   - One queue maps to one device, such that there is no ambiguity in spreading work.
-   - A program can have as many queues as desired.
-Multiple queues can use the same device: the queue-device mapping is many-to-one.
    - Device selection is essential to tailor execution to the available hardware and is achieved using the ``device_selector`` abstraction.
    - Custom selectors with complex logic can be implemented with inheritance.